Skip to main content

 The Cooking and Drinks Program

-Chef Erin Shambura leads a kitchen focused on country cooking, a category that in the Swiss Alpine context means something specific: seasonal produce, regional references, and techniques that do not need explanation.
+Chef Erin Shambura leads a kitchen focused on country cooking, a category that in the Swiss Alpine context means something specific: seasonal produce, regional references, techniques that do not need explanation.
 Country cooking done well is among the harder formats to sustain at a Michelin-recognised level because there is nowhere to hide behind complexity.
 Dal Mulin has held the Michelin Bib Gourmand in both 2024 and 2025, which is a direct signal that the cooking delivers quality above what the price would imply.
 The Bib Gourmand is Michelin's specific recognition for exactly this proposition: good food at a price that does not require justification.

 On the drinks side, Dal Mulin earned a White Star listing on Star Wine List as of September 2024, which places the wine program in a recognised tier for quality and curation.
 In a town where the wine lists at higher-end addresses often front heavy Burgundy and Bordeaux selections at resort-level markups, a White Star at the €€€ price point is worth paying attention to.
 It suggests the list is chosen with intention rather than assembled to match a luxury room rate.
 For wine-focused visitors, this is a meaningful differentiator from peers in the same neighbourhood.
-The drinks program here is not a footnote , it is a reason to book in its own right, particularly if you want a well-chosen bottle without the four-figure list prices that accompany St. Moritz's €€€€ restaurants.
+The drinks program here is not a footnote, it is a reason to book in its own right, particularly if you want a well-chosen bottle without the four-figure list prices that accompany St. Moritz's €€€€ restaurants.

 No specific menu items or tasting notes are available in the verified record, so rather than speculate, the clearest guidance is this: the combination of two consecutive Bib Gourmands and a Star Wine List White Star tells you the kitchen and the cellar are operating at a level the price does not demand.
 That is unusual in St. Moritz.